 Part 6: Relevant Additional Local Provisions

 Provisions Comments

-6.1 Acid sulfate soils The site is identified as a Class 5 acid sulfate soils site.
+6.1 Acid sulfate soils N/A - the site is identified as a Class 5 acid sulfate soils site.

+The proposal does not trigger any requirements for an acid

+sulfate soils report.

-6.2 Earthworks The proposal includes minor excavation works due to the
+6.2 Earthworks Complies - the proposal includes excavation works.
+Refer to

-topography and proposed swimming pool.
+assessment under Heading 6.2 after this table.

-6.3 Flood Planning N/A
+6.3 (Repealed) N/A

-6.4 Stormwater management The proposal includes an OSD system and relevant

-stormwater provisions.
-Refer to Stormwater Plans for full

-details.
+6.4 Stormwater management N/A - no change to that approved under DA2023/1207.

 6.5 Terrestrial biodiversity N/A

 6.6 Riparian land and watercourses N/A

 6.7 Wetlands N/A

-6.8 Landslip risk N/A
+6.8 Landslip risk N/A - the site is not identified as a geotechnical hazard or

+within a landslip area.

 6.9 Foreshore scenic protection N/A

 area

 6.10 Limited development on N/A

 foreshore area

 6.11 Active street frontages N/A

-6.12 Essential services
+6.12 Essential services Complies - The site has access to relevant essential services.

 6.13 Design excellence N/A

 6.14 Requirement for development N/A

 control plans

-6.15 Tourist and visitor N/A
+6.15 Tourist and visitor accommodation N/A

-accommodation

 6.16 Gross floor area in Zone B2 N/A

 6.17 Health consulting rooms in N/A

-Zones E3 and E4
+Zones C3 and C4

 6.18 (Repealed) N/A

 6.19 Development in St Patrick's N/A

 Estate

 6.20 Location of sex service N/A

 premises

 6.21 Noise impacts - licensed N/A

 premises

 6.22 Development for the purposes N/A

 of secondary dwellings in certain

 residential and environmental

 protection zones